 This module aims to provide students with the opportunity to undertake a major piece of independent study.
 Under the close supervision of a member of staff, students will combine original research with a thorough analysis of the established literature in the relevant area.
 The ability of the student to complete this module successfully is central to demonstrating her/his capacity at Master's level.

-Supervisors drawn from the English Subject team.
+Module Leader: Dr Mark Jones; supervisors are drawn from the English Subject team.

 7EN009 Words, Meanings, and Linguistic Creativity

 This module focuses on the ways in which we use words, idioms, and metaphor, and how we exploit the norms of language for creative purposes.
 This module will introduce you to key theories of language relating to the study of lexis, with particular emphasis on the ways in which phraseological and syntactic patterns interact to create meanings.
 You will be introduced to the core concepts and techniques of corpus analysis, learning how to interpret concordance data, and you will explore the ways in which meanings are exploited in texts.